Aviemore

 Aviemore (/ˌæviˈmɔər/; An Aghaidh Mhòr /gd/) is a town and tourist resort, situated within the Cairngorms National Park in the Highlands of Scotland.
 It is in the Badenoch and Strathspey committee area, within the Highland council area.
 The town is popular for skiing and other winter sports, and for hill-walking in the Cairngorm Mountains.

 Etymology

 Aviemore represents the Gaelic form An Aghaidh Mhòr.
 Aghaidh may be Pictish and involve an element equivalent to Welsh ag meaning "cleft".

 History

 Early history

 The area was already inhabited in the Bronze Age, and three clava cairns remain.

+Clan Shaw’s roots in Aviemore center around the Rothiemurchus estate.
+Following a historic 1396 victory at Perth, the Shaws were granted these lands.
+Today, the clan legacy is most visible at the 14th-century burial ground of their chief and the Doune of Rothiemurchus.
+The Shaws' hold on the Aviemore territory was short-lived.
+By the 16th century, the growing power of neighboring clans—specifically the Gordons and the Grants led to fierce land disputes.
+In 1570, the Shaws lost their battle for the territory after Alan Shaw was accused of murdering his stepfather and was forced to flee Scotland.
+The Doune of Rothiemurchus subsequently passed into the hands of the Clan Grant.

+Early modern era

 Prior to 1790, Aviemore was in an exclave of the county of Moray and from 1890 to 1975 it was in the county of Inverness-shire, until the latter date being within the civil parish of Duthil and Rothiemurchus.
 The village began to grow as a result of it becoming a railway junction in 1898, following which the Highland Railway became a major employer, constructing housing for its staff and the Aviemore Hotel.